Lightning-Universe/lightning-flash/docs/source/template/data.rst

     :language: python
     :pyobject: TextClassificationOutputTransform

-In your :class:`~flash.core.data.data_source.DataSource` or :class:`~flash.core.data.process.Preprocess`, you can add metadata to the batch using the :attr:`~flash.core.data.data_source.DefaultDataKeys.METADATA` key.
+In your :class:`~flash.core.data.data_source.DataSource` or :class:`~flash.core.data.io.input_transform.InputTransform`, you can add metadata to the batch using the :attr:`~flash.core.data.data_source.DefaultDataKeys.METADATA` key.
 Your :class:`~flash.core.data.io.output_transform.OutputTransform` can then use this metadata in its transforms.
-You should use this approach if your postprocessing depends on the state of the input before the :class:`~flash.core.data.process.Preprocess` transforms.
+You should use this approach if your postprocessing depends on the state of the input before the :class:`~flash.core.data.io.input_transform.InputTransform` transforms.
 For example, if you want to resize the predictions to the original size of the inputs you should add the original image size in the :attr:`~flash.core.data.data_source.DefaultDataKeys.METADATA`.
 Here's an example from the :class:`~flash.image.segmentation.SemanticSegmentationNumpyDataSource`: